test666v2/Deterministic-password-generator/README.md

 # Deterministic-password-generator

-Deterministic password generator using argon2 and SHA-512
+## Deterministic password generator using argon2 and SHA-512

-also bash, awk, tr, xxd, grep, etc and your terminal of choice
+### (also bash, awk, tr, xxd, grep, etc and your terminal of choice)

 You can have a master password and generate repeatable (deterministic) **"randomized strong"** passwords for you online accounts.

+In a terminal window:

 >user@computer:~$ **/path/to/dt_pass_gen.sh**